Lingyu-Meng/Uncertainty/README.md

 P(a=1|w)=\Phi(w_1 \times V+ w_2 \times RU + w_3 \times V/TU)
 $$

 where $w_1$ is fixed to 1, and the value of $w_2$, $w_3$ are assigned arbitrarily for the sake of demonstration.
-RU is fixed to 1 for convenience in SR condition, while in RR condition RU is fixed to 0.
-TU is assigned to 1.72 and 1.09 respectively.
+RU is fixed to 1 for convenience in SR condition, while in rR condition RU is fixed to 0.55.
+TU is assigned to 1.72 and 1.89 respectively.
 (Please read the pdf or code for detail and reason)

 H1: High intolerance of uncertainty (IU) lead to less direct exploration